 Under IFRS 5 "Non-current assets held for sale and discontinued operations", providing the relevant requirements are met, non-current assets whose book value will be recovered principally by selling them rather than by using them on a continuous basis, have to be classified as being held for sale and valued at the lower of book value or fair value net of any selling costs.
 From the date they are classified as non-current assets held for sale, their depreciation is suspended.

 Loans are initially recognised at cost, represented by the fair value received, net of related loan origination charges.

 After initial recognition, loans are measured at amortised cost by applying the effective interest rate method.

 The amortised cost is calculated taking account of issuing costs and any discount or premium envisaged at the time of settlement.

-For accounting purposes, a derivative’s treatment depends on whether it is speculative in nature or whether it can be considered an hedging instrument.
+For accounting purposes, the treatment of derivative financial instruments depends on whether a derivative is speculative in nature or whether it can be considered a hedging instrument.

 All derivatives are initially recognised in the Statement of Financial Position at cost as this represents their fair value.
 Subsequently, all derivatives are measured at fair value.

 Any changes in the fair value of derivatives that are not designated for hedge accounting are booked to the Income Statement (under “Financial expenses (income), net”).

 Derivatives that can be booked under the hedge accounting are classified as: